Ryan speaks out; Hearing delayed to no-show

-The journalist, Charlie Kratovil, said he attended a Sept.
-16 hearing for the assault charges in New Jersey, but that Morris was not in attendance so the matter did not move forward.
+Kratovil told the U.S. Press Freedom Tracker he attended a Sept.
+16 hearing for the assault charges in New Brunswick, New Jersey, but that Morris was not in attendance so the matter did not move forward.

 Charlie Kratovil, founder and editor of New Brunswick Today, filed a police report alleging assault by a private security guard after being forcibly removed from covering an event on Aug.
 3, 2019.

 The NBT news team was invited to cover an education summit hosted by the non-profit Project Ready.
 Kratovil was covering the event on behalf of a reporter who could not, he tweeted, and planned to record the gala ceremonies and post the video to the outlet’s YouTube channel without any editing.
 Kratovil said he was there for the keynote speech, given by White House correspondent and CNN analyst April Ryan.

 Kratovil told the U.S. Press Freedom Tracker that when he checked in and set up his camera at about 6:45 p.m., the public relations officials did not inform him that there would be any limitations or restrictions on filming the proceedings.
 Kratovil said that he was able to film the first hour and a half of the event without issue.